Unit Overview

 This section also introduces students to the concepts of Enduring Issues and contains their first Enduring Issues Check-in.

-Through these resources, students will identify the place of origin, core beliefs and practices, and explore the sacred texts and ethical codes of Judaism and examine the effects the belief system had on social order.
+Through these resources, students will identify the place of origin, core beliefs and practices, and explore the sacred texts and ethical codes of Judaism.
+Students will examine the effects the belief system had on social order.